The Ten Commandments

 - Four Count - How long is a four-count?
-Any cue caller worth a
+Any good cue caller

-crap will define what he/she expects a four count to be...whether it be
+will define what he/she expects a four count to be...whether it be with

-with the music, or a counted out 4 second cue.....If no one defines it,
+the music, or a counted out 4 second cue.....If no one defines it, just

-just try to go with the music whatever you are doing; fading, irising
+try to go with the music whatever you are doing; fading, irising up to

 - Kanibulate - Wiggle the iris with the music pops.
 Use sparingly.

 - Lobsterscope - Rotating wheel that makes your spotlight flash like a strobe.
 Probably none still around.

 - Mickey Mouse - Operator entertainment.
 Use 3 spots.

 (clue: 2 spots are ears)